 There is so much wrong with this, I don’t know where to begin.
 I’m appalled.

 Certainly pets may enjoy going places with you.
 Maybe an ill or injured pet (as described in the product benefits) might be conveniently toted with one of these.
 And I’ll agree there are benefits to keeping the small dogs safe and out from under our feet (or within bite-range of larger dogs).
+I do have a pet stroller to keep my cat safe while enjoying the outdoors.
 However, more small dogs get bitten and attacked by larger dogs when dangled from the arms of a fearful owner.

 More than that, dogs and cats are living, breathing, thinking creatures.
 You don’t turn them into luggage!
 If you take a look at some of these doggy models, their body language reads anything but delighted–and pampering and spoiling should be something the pet likes.
 I can only imagine the nasty comments my cat Seren might make if presented with one of these outfits.